ImnIrdst/Sharif-Cup-2015-TiZii/README.md

 Python Code for 4th part (final part) of Sharif Cup - Traffic Control League

 Beats all other teams!
-(You Can See All Exact Result in Result.pdf file in repo)
+[You Can See Results here](https://github.com/ImnIrdst/Sharif-Cup-2015-TiZii/blob/master/Results.pdf)

 Based on a Tutorial from Daniel Nouri: http://danielnouri.org/notes/2014/12/17/using-convolutional-neural-nets-to-detect-facial-keypoints-tutorial/